KEINOS/Dockerfile_of_Alpine/README.md

 2. Create a repository on Docker Hub and push your files.
     - If your files are on GitHub then link to GitHub's repository.

-3. Edit "Configure Automated Builds" at Docker Hub's "build" tab.
+3. "Manage Repository" and "Configure Automated Builds" at Docker Hub's "Builds" tab.

 4. Enable the configuration below:
     - Build configurations
-      - EPOSITORY LINKS
+      - REPOSITORY LINKS
         - "Enable for Base Image" -> Enable

+5. Then, whenever the `keinos/alpine:latest` is updated, the build in your repsitory on Docker Hub should be triggered as well.